axibase/atsd/api/data/alerts/delete.md

 ### Fields

-An array of objects containing an 'id' field to identify the alerts to be deleted.
+An array of objects containing an `id` field to identify the alerts to be deleted.

 |**Field**|**Description**|
 |:---|:---|